MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-examples.md

 # Device Console (DevCon.exe) examples

 > [!IMPORTANT]
-> PnPUtil ships with every release of Windows and makes use of the most reliable and secure APIs available and it's use is recommended.
-For more information on using PnPutil instead of devcon, see [PnPUtil](pnputil.md).
+> [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available and it's use is recommended.
+For more information on using PnPutil instead of devcon, see [Replacing DevCon](devcon-migration.md).

 ## Example catagories